krbz999/templatemacro/README.md

 - `findContained(templateDoc)` returns the TokenDocument ids that are contained within a MeasuredTemplateDocument.
 - `findGrids(A, B, templateDoc)` returns the grid cells between the two coordinates that are within a MeasuredTemplateDocument.

 Additionally, the `MeasuredTemplateDocument` now has the function `callMacro(type="never", options={})`, which executes the appropriate embedded script, if it exists.
-The types are: "whenCreated", "whenDeleted", "whenMoved", "whenHidden", "whenRevealed", "whenEntered", "whenLeft", "whenStaying", "never", the last being a placeholder script meant for manual execution only.
+The types are: "whenCreated", "whenDeleted", "whenMoved", "whenHidden", "whenRevealed", "whenEntered", "whenLeft", "whenThrough", "whenStaying", "whenTurnStart", "whenTurnEnd", "never", the last being a placeholder script meant for manual execution only.